Last Updated on

 - Development of socialization techniques.
 The simple experience of working in a group provides excellent opportunities to socialize, practice new behaviors, and experiment in a safe environment.

 - Imitative behavior.
-Clients can observe and imitate or model positive and helpful behaviors for others in the group, including the therapist.
+Clients can observe and imitate or model positive and helpful behaviors toward others in the group, including the therapist.

 - Interpersonal learning.
 Interacting with the therapist and other group members and receiving feedback can help a client learn more about themselves.